Train drivers union to recommend new pay offer – Daily Business

 Train drivers union to recommend new pay offer

-Train drivers union Aslef said it will recommend an improved pay offer to its members in a move likely to resolve the current dispute.
+Train drivers union Aslef said it will recommend an improved pay offer to its members in a move that has prompted calls from other public sector workers for similar deals.

-Speaking following talks with ASLEF, ScotRail said its 5% offer recognises the cost-of-living challenges faced by families and delivers good value for the public.
+Following talks with ASLEF, ScotRail said its new 5% offer recognises the cost-of-living challenges faced by families and “delivers good value for the public”.

 It will take drivers’ salaries to £55,264 and includes a commitment to bring Sundays into the working week and a five-year no compulsory redundancies agreement.

-Aslef said it would recommend putting the offer to a referendum of its members and recommend acceptance of the offer itself.
+Aslef said it would put the offer to a referendum of its members and recommend acceptance.

+The likely settlement is expected to raise the bar for other public sector workers who will be arguing that the 2.2% ceiling should be raised to 5%.

+GMB Scotland senior organiser Keir Greenaway said: “Credit to ASLEF members for standing together and fighting for what they feel they are worth.

 ScotRail’s improved offer includes: